BenMorel/XMLStreamer/README.md

 $streamer->setMaxElements(10);
 ```

-With this configuration, `XMLStreamer` would call your callback function at most 10 times, and ignore further entries.
+With this configuration, `XMLStreamer` would yield at most 10 elements, and ignore further entries.

 ### Configuring the encoding